 Rainfall patterns in Nigeria (1978 to 2007) suggests that rainstorms are getting more intense.
 The data show that there are fewer rainy days, yet the total yearly amounts of rainfall have not changed much from previous decades.
 This means that more rain is falling on the days that there is rain, which in turn means that rain storms in the city are getting more intense, increasing the threat of flooding.

-Rainfall patterns in Nigeria suggests rainstorms are getting more intense with fewer rainy days, yet the total yearly amounts of rainfall have not changed.
 In addition to more intense rain storms, the other possible cause of flooding in coastal regions is rising sea levels.
 Although up-to-date data on the rising sea levels in Nigeria are scarce, it’s believed that if nothing is done, this is likely to aggravate flooding in the future, particularly in coastal cities.

 Areas at risk include Lagos, which is on the coast, as well as the Niger Delta region which has many low-lying towns and villages.
 Being on the coast also makes these places more susceptible to storm surges.
 While these areas are no stranger to floods, evidence suggests that floods have become increasingly common and intense in recent times.